 Student protesters occupy fraternity house, want it closed

-Students at Swarthmore College occupied an on-campus fraternity house after alleged documents describing some members' derogatory comments and sexual assault jokes were leaked.
+Student protesters at Swarthmore College occupied an on-campus fraternity house Monday following the leak of documents purportedly describing some members' derogatory comments and sexual assault jokes.

-The demonstration aimed at shutting down the Phi Psi chapter at the private liberal arts school in suburban Philadelphia is now entering its third day.
-About 30 students Monday morning were sitting at the college-owned house, which is mainly used for Phi Psi parties and other social activities.
+The demonstration is aimed at shutting down the Phi Psi chapter at the private liberal arts school in suburban Philadelphia.
+On Monday morning, about 30 students were sitting at the college-owned building, which is mainly used for Phi Psi parties and other social activities.
 As many as 100 protesters were there over the weekend.

 "We're trying to force the college to make the right decision on this," senior Morgin Goldberg, 22, said.

-Last week, two campus publications released internal Phi Psi documents from 2012 to 2016 that they say were anonymously leaked.
+Earlier this month, two campus publications, The Phoenix and Voices , released internal Phi Psi documents from 2012 to 2016 that they say were anonymously leaked.
 The redacted documents included jokes about sexual assault; derogatory comments about women, minorities and the LGBT community; videos and photos of sexual encounters where all parties may not have known they were being recorded — and even referenced a "rape attic."

+The college said Monday that the authenticity of the documents has not yet been verified.

 Goldberg said the school must terminate the fraternity's lease.
 Signs hanging read, "This house is ours" and, "Nothing has changed.
 Admin knew all along."